An Opinionated Guide to the 2022 Victorian Senate Election

 Despite their radical policies, have demonstrated a propensity to negotiate compromises when actually elected and have both labor and liberal preferences

-- No more schools, childcare, ABC, SBS or paid parental leave
+- No government funding for schools, childcare, ABC, SBS or paid parental leave

 - Completely silent on healthcare, although their previous senator advocated for private healthcare savings funds instead of government funded healthcare